 Gradually replacing lost fluids and electrolytes can help a person recover.
 Once vomiting subsides, a person can start drinking sips of clear liquids, such as broth, diluted apple juice, herbal tea, or oral rehydration solutions.

 After a person can tolerate liquids again, they can slowly introduce bland foods, such as crackers, bananas, plain rice, and applesauce.
 A person may find it easier to start with smaller, more frequent meals.

 It is best to consult with a healthcare provider before taking over-the-counter antidiarrheal medications, as they can be dangerous for children.
 Also, people with blood in their stool should not take them.

 Home remedies can help reduce the symptoms of vomiting and diarrhea.
 A person can try:

 Complications of diarrhea and vomiting include dehydration, electrolyte imbalances, fainting, and heart rhythm abnormalities.

 Dehydration occurs when the body loses more water than it takes in.
-According to the World Health Organization (WHO), the early signs of dehydration include:
+According to the

 - sunken eyes

 The signs of severe dehydration include:

 - skin that does not flatten quickly when pinched